tasmota/docs/docs/Berry.md

 You can easily create a complete Tasmota driver with Berry.

 As a convenience, a skeleton class `Driver` is provided.
 A Driver responds to messages from Tasmota.
 For each message type, the method with the same name is called.
+Actually you can register any class as a driver, it does not need to inherit from `Driver`; the call mechanism is based on names of methods that must match the name of the event to be called.

+Driver methods are called with the following parameters: `f(cmd, idx, payload, raw)`. `cmd` is a string, `idx` an integer, `payload` a Berry object representation of the JSON in `payload` (if any) or `nil`, `raw` is a string.
+These parameters are meaninful to a small subset of events:

 - `every_second()`: called every second
 - `every_100ms()`: called every 100ms (i.e. 10 times per second)